mSvcBench/muPlacer/strategies/Strategy_Connector.md

 Metrics can be scalar, vector and matrix values.
 For vector, the element *i* stores the metric for the microservice *i*.
 For matrix, the element *i,j* stores the metric for the couple of microservice *i,j*.

-The snippets report initialization values that are updated by GMA during the execution by using Istio and Kubernetes metrics.
+Hereafter, we report all dictionary keys.
+The reported snippets show initialization values that are updated by GMA during execution using Istio and Kubernetes metrics.

-### Number of Microservices
+### Number of Microservices - ['n-services']

 The number of microservices *M* is set using the `n-services` key within the `service-metrics` dictionary.
 This value includes the user, who is virtually represented as the last microservice.